ngraveio/Research/papers/nbcr-2025-002-intent.md

 - Explicit user confirmation: Enforce user approval for critical transaction fields (e.g., destination address, transfer amount), even if the data is already present in the payload.
 - Signer-side fee adjustment: Allow the offline signer to edit the transaction fee based on predefined rules.

 These examples are illustrative and not exhaustive.
-The intent mechanism is deliberately flexible, allowing the ecosystem to define additional use cases as needed—without altering the core signing protocol.
+The intent mechanism is deliberately flexible, allowing the ecosystem to define additional use cases as needed, without altering the core signing protocol.

 ## Security consideration